paul-nguyen-1/Fortune-500-FlashCards/README.md

-# Web Development Project 3 - Guess the Company!

-Submitted by: Paul Nguyen

 This web app: Work's as a flashcard to quiz individual's on Fortune 500 companies.

-Time spent: 10 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] **The user can enter their guess in a box before seeing the flipside of the card**
 - [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**